Imre Festetics

-Count Imre Festetics de Tolna Germanized as Emmerich Festetics //feʃtetɪtʃ// (2 October 1764 – 1 April 1847) was a Hungarian noble landowner, sheep breeder, and a pioneer geneticist.
-He was the first to use the word "genetics".
-In 1817 he exhibited a sheep breed called Mimush that he had developed through in-breeding and selection for specific characters and in 1819 he introduced the phrases "künstliche Zuchtwahl" (or artificial selection) and "die genetischen Gesetze der Natur" (the genetic laws of nature).
+Count Imre Festetics de Tolna, Germanized as Emmerich Festetics, //feʃtetɪtʃ// (2 October 1764 – 1 April 1847) was a Hungarian noble, sheep breeder, and pioneer geneticist.
+He is known for coining the term "genetics".
+In 1817 he exhibited a sheep breed called Mimush that he had developed through inbreeding and selection for specific characters.
+In 1819 he introduced the phrases künstliche Zuchtwahl (or artificial selection) and "die genetischen Gesetze der Natur" (the genetic laws of nature).

 Biography

 Festetics was born in noble family of Tolna in the family's castle in Ság (now Simaság).
 His father Count Pál Festetics (1722-1782) of Tolna was a court councillor.
 His mother was Júlia Bossányi, who took an interest in his education, with home tutor Jeromos Nagy teaching him German, Latin, and history.
 His brother Count György Festetics (1755-1819) would later found the Georgikon, a centre for agricultural education, in Keszthely in 1797.
 In 1782 he served in the Levenehr light cavalry regiment seeing action against Turks.
 Wounded in Bucharest, he resigned after eight years in 1790.
 Along with his brother György he travelled to England where he examined sheep breeding.
 He married Krisztina Boronkay (1774–1807) in 1791 and they had three children.
 He began to breed sheep from around 1803 and had access to a vast library consisting of nearly 80,000 books.
 He married Borbála Vízkeleti in 1812 and they lived in a palace in Kőszeg.